p-smith22/dymad-dev/tests/README.md

 - `conftest.py`: The pytest fixtures that serve as inputs to test cases and make clean-ups when necessary.
 - `test_assert_*`: Exact tests that compare test outputs with reference outputs to numerical accuracy.
   - `krr`: Kernel ridge regression
+  - `krr_tan`: Kernel ridge regression for the manifold case
   - `linalg`: Linear algebra
   - `manifold`: Manifold-related calculations
   - `resolvent`: Resolvent analysis of linear systems